Sandra Scarr: Involvement with KinderCare

+Late career

 In 1991, together with C. Randy Gallistel she co-founded the journal Current Directions In Psychological Science.
 In 1995, she was a signatory of a collective statement titled "Mainstream Science on Intelligence", written by Linda Gottfredson and published in The Wall Street Journal.
 Scarr wrote a mixed review of The Bell Curve, agreeing with the general presentation of the data, disagreeing about some specific issues of interpretation, and disapproving of the book's policy recommendations.
 Scarr also disapproved of Hans Eysenck's book Race, Intelligence and Education, which she described as "generally inflammatory" and insulting to "almost everyone except WASPs and Jews".

 In 1991, together with Claire Ernhart, Scarr was involved as an expert witness on behalf of the lead industry in the lawsuit United States v.
 Sharon Steel Corp., on the opposite side of Herbert Needleman who was testifying for the U.S. Justice Department owing to his research on the relationship between lead exposure and IQ.
 The federal court asked Scarr and Ernhart to examine the research of Herbert Needleman to determine whether or not it supported his claims.
 After reviewing his data collection and analyses, Scarr and Ernhart filed charges of scientific misconduct against Needleman with the National Institutes of Health.
 NIH forwarded the complaint to the University of Pittsburgh, which found that Needleman did not "fabricate, falsify or plagiarize", but a Preliminary Inquiry Panel said it could not exclude the possibility that "misrepresentation" had occurred.
 When the trial was declared open to the public, Scarr initially refused to come and later when she was persuaded she constantly refused to answer questions.
 Scarr received money from the lead industry for consulting services which creates a conflict of interest.

+Retirement

 Scarr retired to Hawaii in 1997, where she learned scuba diving, even obtaining a rescue diver certification.
 She also traveled "a lot, especially on cruise ships".